gomberg5264/code-a-thon-2021-level-3/readme.md

 - `tip-calc-static` - A simple Tip Calculator web app; this is a static web application built using straight HTML and JavaScript.
 It is one of the sample applications from [Learning Progressive Web Apps](https://learningpwa.com).
 - `tip-calc-react-v1` - This folder contains a straight conversion of the Tip Calculator app into React.
 It doesn't do anything to take advantage of any of the capabilities of React.
 - `tip-calc-react-v2` - This version of the application enhances V1 to use the capabilities of React.
 It creates a true React version of the app.
+- `navigation-sample` - A sample app that highlights how to implement multi-page navigation in React.

 ## Required Stuff